Mangouin/Github5-conflicts/README.md

 Conflicts on git hub may happen some times.
+LOCAL